Beorhtmund/bug-bounty/README.md

 ##### Web messages
 ###### How to construct an attack using web messages as the source

-* Lab: DOM XSS using web messages
+* Lab: DOM XSS using web messages and a JavaScript URL